This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Or, you might prefer a low-energy dog.
 These dogs are satisfied with a daily walk, and they would prefer to sit on the couch next to you instead of running around the dog park.

-A couple of low-energy dogs that make good apartment are:
+Low-energy dogs that make good apartment dogs are:

 - English Toy Spaniels